leslie-alldridge/tech-voting-v2/README.md

   to do this i'm thinking about having a seperate action to find admin comments and store them in props, then on render we can say 'show this <i> badge if they exist in this.props.adminComment

-- deploy app and test password reset functionality
+- deploy app and test password reset functionality on heroku

 - write code so error msgs are temporarily displayed in to to say (user alr exists etc)